 The incinerator would burn domestic waste from Hertfordshire, plus commercial and industrial waste from anywhere in order to use the enormous capacity, and also clinical waste.

 Herts CC have made a contract with Veolia Environmental Services to build this incinerator, subject to planning permission.
 A Planning Application was made by Veolia in December 2011, and 6300 responses were sent to Herts County Council by the closing date of January 31st 2012.
 Veolia’s Planning Application was approved by a majority of the Development and Control Committee of HCC on Oct 24th 2012.
 This decision then went to the Secretary of State at the Department of Communities and Local Government.
-The Secretary of State called-in Veolia’s Planning Application on Jan 28th 2013, and there will now be a Public Inquiry, led by an independent inspector, starting on September the10th 2013.
+The Secretary of State called-in Veolia’s Planning Application on Jan 28th 2013, and there was a Public Inquiry, led by independent inspector David Richards, from September the10th to Oct 25th 2013.
+A decision by the Secretary of State is expected by May 2014.

 The application was opposed not only by thousands of residents both local and from wider in the county, but also by Welwyn/Hatfield M.P.
 Grant Shapps, Welwyn Hatfield Borough Council, Hatfield Town Council, local Parish Councils, North Mymms Green Belt Society, and many other local organisations.
 It was also opposed by important national Statutory Consultees, including English Heritage.